-Close the terminal and go back to GCP Dashboard.
+- Close the terminal and go back to GCP Dashboard.
 Now you're ready to use your NoMachine desktop on GCP Ubuntu 14.04.
-On your local machine open the NoMachine User Interface and click New.
-Ceate a new connection by specifying the NX protocol and the proper IP address of the remote host on GCP (Figs. 10 - 11).
+On your local machine open the NoMachine User Interface and click 'Add'.
+Create a connection by specifying the NX protocol and the IP address of the remote host on GCP (Fig. 10).

 Fig. 12 - Provide username and password to log-in to the GCP's VM

 Fig. 13 - NoMachine Welcome panel